sebaraj/BetterSquared/README.md

 [//]: # (insert picture here showing overall structure)

 ### Ingress
-- NGINX ingress functioning as a reverse proxy and SSL/TLS terminator, forwarding traffic towards the gateway service.
+- NGINX ingress functioning as a reverse proxy and SSL/TLS terminator, forwarding traffic towards gateway service.

 ### Gateway Service
 - HTTP server which directs incoming requests and outgoing responses to and from their appropriate services

+### Rate Limiter

 ### Authentication Service
 - Handles signup, login, reset password, and all JWT validation requests
 - Asynchronously sends messages (via AMQP) to the email notification service for user signup and password reset via message queue (RabbitMQ)

+### JWT Cache

 ### Email Notification Service
-- Asynchronously delivers messages to client email (via SMTP w/ TLS) from message queue (RabbitMQ)
+- Asynchronously delivers messages to client email (via SMTP w/ TLS) from messages in queue (RabbitMQ)

 ### Group Service
+- Provides client endpoints to

 ### Bet Service
+- Provides client endpoints to

 ### Update Service
-- Automatically is run through a CronJob
+- Performs the following non-client-facing jobs:

+  - Adds new games on information from api call (runs as a scheduled cronjob on non-persistent pods)
+  - Updates game status from "upcoming" to "playing" when game starts via Quartz scheduler and appropriate triggers (runs on persistent pod)
+  - Updates game status from "playing" to "settled" based on information from api call and distributes winnings to users on respective bets (runs as a scheduled cronjob on non-persistent pods)
+  - Updates group status after the last active day (runs as a scheduled cronjob on non-persistent pods)
 - Completed jobs/pods are manually garbage collected every 6 hours (see ./cleanpods/manifests)

 ### RabbitMQ
 - Message queue with 1 GiB PVC and durable messages.
 Utilizes direct exchange into two queues.

 ### Database
+- Persistent data store for backend, running outside k8s cluster

 ![PostgreSQL DB Schema](./assets/bettersquared_postgresql_schema.png)

-### JWT Cache

-### Rate Limiter